-- declaration forms had been completed and not processed by the Finance unit (7%) - other (5%). - 43 per cent (or 18 instances) had received benefits from pharma companies through their private practice or external to their role at the Health Service.
-Employees should be aware that if they are employed in the public agency and they accept a gift or benefit (even if it is received in the context of their secondary employment) they are to declare it.
+- the events took place during their private time (19%) - professional development leave (PDL) had been applied for (17%) - declaration forms had been completed, but could not be located (10%) - declaration forms had been completed and not processed by the Finance unit (7%) - other (5%). - 43 per cent (or 18 instances) had received benefits from pharma companies through their private practice or external to their role at the Health Service.
+Employees should be aware that if they are employed in the public agency and they accept a gift or benefit (even if it is received in the context of their secondary employment) they are required to declare it.